Free shipping to 48 States!

 Whether you want to stimulate your students with interactive technology or support the rehabilitation of your patients and elderly residents through sound and music therapy, it is important to understand the different types of sensory room equipment in order to leverage their benefits.

-At Experia, we developed our catalogue in collaboration with occupational therapists, designing each product to address specific needs and motivate certain areas of sensory development.
+At Experia, we developed our catalog in collaboration with occupational therapists, designing each product to address specific needs and motivate certain areas of sensory development.
 The types of sensory room equipment available on our site include:

 • Calming